 BannerStudent: Degree Application - Apply for Bachelor of Arts Degree

-File an on-line degree application in BannerStudent and be sure to complete the PRONUNCIATION section of the application.
-The Degree Application is used to confirm your intent to graduate; the deadline for completing the Degree Application for Winter and Spring term graduates is February 10, 2012.
-Fall term graduates need to have this completed by October 28, 2011.
+File a degree application in BannerStudent and be sure to complete the PRONUNCIATION section of the application.
+The Degree Application is used to confirm your intent to graduate; the deadline for completing the Degree Application for Winter and Spring term graduates is February 14, 2014.
+Fall term graduates need to have this completed by October 22, 2013.

 (FYI: The PRONUNCIATION section is used by the Readers at the Commencement ceremony.)